 - pinch salt

-- Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free spread and vanilla for 1-2 minutes until creamy.
+- Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free butter and vanilla for 1-2 minutes until creamy.

-- Add in 3 cups of the icing sugar and the cocoa powder and beat on medium until combined.
-As mixture thickens, add in almond milk a tablespoon at a time.
-If frosting is too thin, add in an extra ½ icing sugar until it reaches a smooth and creamy consistency.
-Add pinch of salt to taste if frosting is too sweet.
+- Add in half of the icing sugar and beat on medium until combined.
+Add in the cocoa powder and remaining icing sugar and continue to mix.
+As the mixture thickens, add in almond milk a tablespoon at a time until the frosting is thick and creamy.
+Add pinch of salt to taste.

 - If the frosting is still too thick, add a little more of the almond milk until it reaches the right consistency.

 - Store covered frosting in the fridge, or pipe directly onto cupcakes or cake.